 In health care, two or three symptoms indicate a mild substance use disorder; four or five symptoms indicate a moderate substance use disorder, and six or more symptoms indicate a severe substance use disorder.
 Have a look at the right-hand column.
 How would you score your organization?
 Can we categorize the severity of an organization’s problem with technical debt using a scale similar to the one health care professionals use for SUD?

 Technical debt isn’t inherently evil.
 Its existence among technological assets isn’t proof of engineering malpractice.
 For example, we can decide—responsibly—to deliver a system that carries technical debt, provided that we’ve carefully weighed the consequences of incurring that debt against the consequences of delayed delivery, and provided that we have a workable plan for retiring that debt, or for carrying the burden of its MICs.

 But organizations can nevertheless become trapped in a cycle of technical debt, unable to make much progress in reducing it.
 In some cases, business as usual won’t work.
-Drastic action is required.
+In some cases, drastic action is required.

 - Organizational culture and technical debt

 - On assigning responsibility for creating technical debt

 - Cultural debt can be the primary driver of technical debt